caixiuhong/solar-power-marketing/README.md

 ```

 # Installation
-Clone the Solar-power-marketing project to your local computer or `m4.4xlarge` EC2 instance and install awscli and other requirements.
+Clone the Solar-power-marketing project to your local computer or `m4.4xlarge` EC2 instance and install the requirements.

 ```bash
 $ git clone https://github.com/caixiuhong/solar-power-marketing.git
 ```

-## Mannually ingestion and process.
+## Use bash to ingestion and process.
 Ingest solar radiation data into S3 bucket, using Spark.

 ```bash